HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 Let's make this a little more concrete.

 #### Operations
-We'll define an operation as having three parts: a function (like +, -, or sine[^sine]), information about where the inputs come from, and information about where the output goes.
+We'll define an "operation" instruction as having three parts: a function (like +, -, or sine[^sine]), information about where the inputs come from, and information about where the output goes.
 Since memory is just a big array of values, we're going to use numbers to represent locations in memory.
 For instance, you might have an operation like:

 $$ \texttt{memory}[25] \gets \texttt{memory}[42] + \texttt{memory}[0] $$